RIT3shSapata/sgw-training/tasks/tasks.md

 ```
 You can see that in the list now we have two "revs" values.
 If i edit one more time, there will be three.
 So revision IDs basically store the id of the each version of the document from its time of creation.

+My explaination for different revision id:
+When I accessed a document from postman through syncgateway, i noticed that there also rev id was changing.
+I also noticed that if syncgateway is not in the picture, that is a different bucket which is not linked to syncgateway, then the rev id will be same and it wont show two different rev id.
+So this means the different revision id getting displayed has something to do with sync gateway.

+My theory is that, the two different rev id being displayed, one of them is from syncgateway.
+For the same document, it is getting different rev id when syncgateway imports it.
+Hence two different rev id is being displayed when sync gateway is involved.

 ## Task 5

 ### Description